Copula Based Fusion of Clinical and Genomic Machine Learning Risk Scores for Breast Cancer Risk Stratification: Preliminaries

-We construct separate machine-learning risk scores from the clinical and genomic views using standard classifiers on tabular data.
-Let $Z^{(\mathrm{clin})}$ denote the matrix of clinical predictors and $Z^{(\mathrm{gen})}$ the matrix of genomic predictors, and let $Y$ be the binary indicator of 5-year cancer-specific mortality.
+We construct separate machine-learning risk scores from the clinical and gene-expression views using standard classifiers on tabular data.
+Let $Z^{(\mathrm{clin})}$ denote the matrix of clinical predictors and $Z^{(\mathrm{expr})}$ the matrix of gene-expression predictors, and let $Y$ be the binary indicator of 5-year cancer-specific mortality.

-For each view, we consider the following supervised learning models: \begin{itemize} \item \textbf{Logistic regression with elastic-net penalty (LR).} A generalized linear model that maps features to log-odds of the outcome, with combined $\ell_1$ and $\ell_2$ penalties to encourage sparsity and stabilize estimates \citep{Cox1958, ZouHastie2005}. \item \textbf{Random forest (RF).} An ensemble of decision trees trained on bootstrap samples with feature subsampling at each split, which captures nonlinearities and interactions while reducing variance through averaging \citep{Breiman2001}. \item \textbf{Gradient boosting (GB).} An additive ensemble of shallow trees fitted sequentially, where each new tree is trained to reduce the residual error of the current ensemble \citep{Friedman2001}. \item \textbf{Extreme gradient boosting (XGB).} A regularized implementation of gradient boosting with system-level optimizations and additional shrinkage/penalty terms for improved performance on tabular data \citep{Chen2016}, used when the \texttt{xgboost} library is available. \end{itemize}
+For each view, we consider the following supervised learning models: \begin{itemize} \item \textbf{Logistic regression with elastic-net penalty (LR).} A generalized linear model that maps features to log-odds of the outcome, with combined $\ell_1$ and $\ell_2$ penalties to encourage sparsity and stabilize estimates \cite{Cox1958,ZouHastie2005}. \item \textbf{Random forest (RF).} An ensemble of decision trees trained on bootstrap samples with feature subsampling at each split, which captures nonlinearities and interactions while reducing variance through averaging \cite{Breiman2001}. \item \textbf{Gradient boosting (GB).} An additive ensemble of shallow trees fitted sequentially, where each new tree is trained to reduce the residual error of the current ensemble \cite{Friedman2001}. \item \textbf{Extreme gradient boosting (XGB).} A regularized implementation of gradient boosting with system-level optimizations and additional shrinkage and penalty terms for improved performance on tabular data \cite{Chen2016}, used when the \texttt{xgboost} library is available. \end{itemize}

-For each model and each view, we perform 5-fold stratified cross-validation and use out-of-fold predicted probabilities $\hat p_i^{(\mathrm{clin})}$ and $\hat p_i^{(\mathrm{gen})}$ as clinical and genomic risk scores, respectively.
+For each model and each view, we perform 5-fold stratified cross-validation and use out-of-fold predicted probabilities $\hat p_i^{(\mathrm{clin})}$ and $\hat p_i^{(\mathrm{expr})}$ as clinical and gene-expression risk scores, respectively.
 This cross-validation scheme avoids optimistic bias by ensuring that each patient's risk score is obtained from a model that did not use that patient's outcome for training.
 The final risk scores used for copula fitting correspond to the best-performing model in each view, as selected by cross-validated ROC-AUC.